 We are plant ecologists with research interests spanning both basic and applied science.
 Our research focuses on two important questions in ecology:

 1) What ecological processes structure plant communities and how does their relative importance change over space and time?

 2) How will global environmental change influence both pattern and process in plant communities?

-I am a Postdoctoral Research Associate at the University of Wyoming working in collaboration with Bill Lauenroth and John Bradford (USGS).
-My current research uses simulation modeling to quantify vegetation dynamics and changes in ecohydrology in sagebrush ecosystems in response to changing climate and disturbance regimes and examines the scale-dependence of plant biodiversity patterns and their drivers in sagebrush ecosystems across their geographic extent in the western US.
+I am a Postdoctoral Research Associate at the University of Wyoming working in collaboration with Bill Lauenroth and John Bradford.
+My current research uses process-based simulation modeling to quantify vegetation dynamics and changes in ecohydrology in sagebrush ecosystems in response to changing climate and disturbance regimes and examines the scale-dependence of plant biodiversity patterns and their ecohydrological drivers in sagebrush ecosystems across their geographic extent in the western US.